 Orphaned kittens are typically automatically killed in traditional animal shelters due to the time commitment required to care for these animals.
 Unweaned kittens require bottle feeding as frequently as every 1-2 hours.
 As a result, kittens not placed into foster care are typically killed in most animal shelters.

 Kitten nurseries or bottle baby wards radically increase the save rate for orphaned kittens still requiring milk.
 While foster care and rescue programs can save unweaned kittens, kitten nurseries are more efficient and make the job easier.
 Austin Animal Services, which is the animal control shelter in Austin, Texas, killed 1,200 plus kittens a year before Austin Pets Alive created a bottle baby program.
 Volunteers work in two hour shifts to feed and care for the kittens.
 Additionally, nursing mothers are pulled from the city shelter and used to help nurse highly vulnerable young kittens who are orphaned.
 Kittens are put on antibiotics and treated for fleas and worms immediately to help prevent complications from transitioning from breast milk to formula.
-Austin Pets Alive has pulled as many as 1,600 kittens a year from the city shelter and saved nearly 90% of these kittens in recent years through this bottle baby program.
-Best Friends created a kitten nursery in South Salt Lake City, Utah and saved 1,400 kittens from Salt Lake City area shelters.
+Austin Pets Alive pulled 100% of unweaned kittens from the city shelter since 2011.
+Best Friends created a kitten nursery in South Salt Lake City, Utah and saved more than 1,400 kittens from Salt Lake City area shelters in 2016.
 Thus, kitten nursery programs can save young and vulnerable kittens.

 Ringworm ward programs easily save cats with this skin fungus.
 In traditional animal shelters, cats with ringworm are killed due to the risk that other animals and humans will catch this skin fungus.
 Austin Pets Alive created a specific “Ringworm Ward” program to treat and adopt out these cats.
 These cats are treated both topically and orally in an isolated area.
 After the cats are no longer contagious, the cats are sent to foster homes to complete their treatment and regrow their hair.
 Austin Pets Alive uses steeply discounted adoption fees of only $15 along with catchy slogans like “Adopt a Fun Guy (Fungi)”, “Lord of the Ringworm”, and “Hairy(less) Potter” to quickly place these cats and open up space for additional cats with ringworm.
 100% of cats entering this program are saved.
 Thus, shelters can save cats with ringworm.